 A recent study has found 69% of Europeans believe businesses may misuse the personal information that they collect – being transparent is key.

-Any successful eCommerce personalization strategy must add value for the customer, after all that is why personalization the future of ecommerce
+Any successful ecommerce personalisation strategy must add value for the customer, after all that is why personalisation the future of ecommerce

 So, how do you determine what’s valuable?